Interview with Fabien Giraud & Raphael Siboni

 Fabien Giraud: Well I think the first thing we were interested in was a very basic sculptural question, discovering the space debris and space junk; things that are falling back from the space conquest, from the sixties and seventies, back to earth now.
 Actually Australia is a big place for this falling down of objects.
 And we found this object, I mean this is a replica of the original object [pointing to sculptures], which is a gas tank and we just like the idea that it is almost like a ready made but just it’s been through two major forces.
 Obviously it’s an industrial object that was flying in space but then in the end it fell back to earth and went through the force of the atmosphere.
 Usually objects get pulverized and they [turned into] dust and we don’t see the objects back on earth.
 But this object went through the atmosphere, was crushed by its entry in the atmosphere and crushed a second time on its colliding to the ground.
 We just like the idea that it was a sculptural form.
 The original object reminded us of a Henry Moore kind of shape, very, I don’t know, round or oval gas tank, perfectly shaped.

-SM: Almost feminine
+SM: Almost feminine.

 FB: Yes, it reminded us very much of Henry Moore’s sculpture, and this modernist era of apprehension of the form.
 So yeah that was the basis of this object.